 For the bidirectional transfer operation, the SDA and SCL pins should be connected to open-drain pads.
 This implements a wired-AND function which is essential to the operation of the interface.
-A low level on a I2C bus line is generated when one or more I2C devices output a "0".
-A high level is generated when all I2C devices output "1", allowing the pull-up resistors to pull the line high.
+A low level on a $I^2C$ bus line is generated when one or more $I^2C$ devices output a "0".
+A high level is generated when all $I^2C$ devices output "1", allowing the pull-up resistors to pull the line high.

-In N79E715, the user should set output latches of P1.2 and P1.3. as logic 1 before enabling the I2C function by setting I2CEN (I2CON.6).
-The P1.2 and P1.3 are configured as the open-drain I/O once the I2C function is enabled.
-The P1M2 and P1M1 will also be re-configured.
-It is strongly recommended that the Schmitt trigger input buffer be enabled by setting P1S for improved glitch suppression.
+In the N79E845/844/8432, the user should set output latches of P1.2 and P1.3. as logic 1 before enabling the $I^2C$ function by setting I2CEN (I2CON.6).
+The P1.2 and P1.3 are configured as the open-drain I/O once the $I^2C$ function is enabled.
+The P1M2 and P1M1 will be also re-configured.
+The Schmitt trigger input buffer is strongly recommended to be enabled by setting P1S for improved glitch suppression.